ComputeCanada/magic_castle/docs/README.md

 ###### Google Cloud: gpu_count (optional)

-Number GPUs of the module selected as `gpu_type` to attach to the instance.
+Number of GPUs of the `gpu_type` model to attach to the instance.

 #### 4.6.4 Post Build Modification Effect